tranceyos2419/merukari-sold-counetr/Note.md

 - Could you make scrapeNMURL() returns the custom interface that you defined?

+- Could you read input.csv and create output.csv as the result?

+- Could you not remove the rows that contain incorrect data from the output?

+- Could you output the same order of the items as it's input?

 ### Questions

 - Don’t we have simpler way to implement trimmedRow["Identity"]